TimCronier/ece-devops-ducastel-cronier/README.md

 ```
 ![Screenshot](image/vagrantup.png)

-#### *2. Check that everything is ok by connecting to the VM via SSH*
+#### *2. Check that everything is ok by connecting to the VM with SSH*

-To enter inside the VM via SSH:
+We can then enter the VM shell using this command :
 ```
 vagrant ssh
 ```